 Members of the Bethlehem Garden Club have decorated over 28 Christmas Trees inspired by classic holiday movies.
 Visit four historic sites to see the eclectic display that interprets favorites such as “It’s a Wonderful Life,” The Grinch” and “A Christmas Carol.”

 Stroll the Moravian historic district decorated with twinkling lights and festive greenery.
 Amid Colonial era buildings, find a collection of charming holiday-themed wooden huts.
 Unique vendors offer a variety of gift items ranging from clothing and accessories to jewelry and food items.

 Join a guide in period costume for a walking tour of the Moravian District- a registered National Historic Landmark area.
 Buildings here date to 1741 and feature exquisite Colonial and Victorian architecture.
 Find out about the customs and traditions of Bethlehem’s earliest settlers and discover the origins of the famed Bethlehem Star.

-It’s Bethlehem’s first-ever holiday acapella choral competition.
+It’s Bethlehem’s second annual holiday acapella choral competition.
 Singing groups in a variety of ages will compete in the Sun Inn Courtyard over three weekends in December.
 A panel of acclaimed judges will crown the best choral group and audiences will also name a People’s Choice winner.

-Visit restaurants and shops in South Bethlehem to sample at least 10 different holiday-themed adult beverages paired with sweet treats.
+Visit restaurants and shops in South Bethlehem to sample different holiday-themed adult beverages.
 Expect flavors such as pumpkin martini, spiked eggnog, peppermint infused beverages and seasonal beer.